 - Stuffed peppers may be warmed in the oven before adding sauce, garnishes to serve.

 - After mangling the first pepper trying to peel it, it becomes quick and easy thereafter.
-If this is the first time attempting this, it might be a good idea to get a 7th poblano to sacrifice to the Aztec Gods.
+If this is the first time attempting this, it might be a good idea to get an extra poblano to sacrifice to the Aztec Gods.